eonduck2/24.04.15practice/README.md

 when the strangers get question like "why you have to do this project ?, why you need to SCSS" again it is with no other reason

-# what is that i had created that used SCSS
+# what i have created that used SCSS
 the first thing is you can't check with the difference that when i get made the application with CSS cause, my workspace is just only "Coding", it means that's even not a have to difference with "Browser" i just worked for the "Cleaning Code", and it's gonna be clean and short